colrdavidson/demo_frame/README.md

 # Demo Framework

 This comes with two build scripts, one which enables the use of the c stdlib, and one without it.
+Both use MSVC

 ## compile.bat
 makes the binary really tiny;
 it's compressed/self-extracting, so it may have noticable spin-up time. doesn't include stdlib, so no printf, no malloc, and no fopen This expects crinkler.exe to be in an adjacent directory;
 - Crinkler is available at <http://crinkler.net>

 ## debug_compile.bat